Berea-College-CSC-226/p01-SilasFair121221/README.md

 ❗️**Title**: Rock Paper Scissors II

-❗**Purpose**: Play a game of advanced rock paper scissors with the user
+❗**Purpose**: Play a game of rock paper scissors lizard spock with the user

 ❗️**Sources**:  Rock Paper Scissors Lizard Spock A06.